usnistgov/FIPS201/_FIPS201/authentication.md

 presenting a PIV Card.
 The authenticated identity can then be used to determine the permissions or authorizations granted to that identity for access to various physical and logical resources.

-The authentication mechanisms in this section describe how to authenticate the PIV directly.
+The authentication mechanisms in this section describe how to authenticate using the PIV directly.
 The authenticated identity can also be used to create an identity assertion as part of a federation protocol, as described in [Section 7](#s-7).